lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 	`	if'const' in bad_vif:`
 		   ` bad_vif.remove('const')`
 	` bad vif`
-10. Then drop the bad vif columns from your data frame!
+10. Then drop the bad vif columns from your data frame.

 Depending on preference it is very common to run mutliple models in order to see the R2 and multicollinearity changes throughout your work flow.
-You may have to check multicollinearity multiple times as you mulipulate your data.
+You may have to check multicollinearity multiple times as you manipulate your data.
 Next we will run through how to normalize your data.
 Two popular methods are using z-score or the data's IQR.
 I will be modeling the IQR method below:

 1. `Q1 = data['dependent_col'].quantile(0.25)`
     `Q3 = data['dependent_col'].quantile(0.75)`